 We are currently studying the link between Dopamine to ADHD and Obesity.
 Those with ADHD may have lower dopamine levels in the prefrontal cortex.
 Dopamine levels can increase when a person eats (eating may be pleasurable) and eating may be a form of self-medication.
 Overeating and binge eating may lead to obesity if not controlled.

-First, as child psychiatrists it is important to make sure we perform an accurate diagnosis.
+First, as child psychiatrists and an ADHD psychiatrist it is important to make sure we perform an accurate diagnosis.
 It is common for people to be diagnosed with ADHD, when there may be similar symptoms to a completely different problem.
 Some also feel guilt, shame, or embarrassment about being either diagnosed with ADHD (counseling will provide help).
 Frustration may be even more apparent after a diagnosis.
 It is imperative we as psychiatrists understand the medical history and do a comprehensive assessment, there will be a screening for learning disabilities.

 If you go to a psychologist, counselor, or therapist you may receive numerous counseling sessions.
 These professionals can not prescribe medication, a psychiatrist can.
 If you are 100% committed to not utilizing medication, that may be the route you want to go, however, medication is a very effective tool and counseling alone may not give you the desired results.